-The first tri-band router, as far as I know, is the Netgear R8000 Nighthawk X6.
-I remember reviewing it in my past life and having a hard time figuring out a way to demonstrate the need for the second 5GHz band.
+As far as I know, the first tri-band router is the Netgear R8000 Nighthawk X6 that came out in 2014.
+I remember reviewing it in my past life and having a hard time figuring out how to demonstrate the need for the second 5GHz band.

 Connected clients vs. active clients

 As mentioned above, a router’s Wi-Fi bandwidth is divided between active clients — those that are sending or receiving something.
 You can have hundreds of connected clients but only the active ones that count.

 The faster a Wi-Fi connection is, the shorter a client remains active — it needs less time to finish transmitting the same amount of information.

 For example, as you’re reading this, likely, your computer (or mobile device) is no longer active since the post has been fully downloaded.
 So, in a typical home, chances are you’ll have just one or two active clients at any given time.